-However, you not only need to learn how to trade but to be aware of how to store your digital assets safely.
+If you read this Trezor review, it will mean you are looking for the safe storage of your crypto.
+I suppose you know what is crypto trading, however, you not only need to learn how to trade but to be aware of how to store your digital assets safely.

-If you still have questions on types of crypto wallets, just follow the link.
+If you still have questions on types of crypto wallets, just follow the site:safetrading.today.
 It contains all the information you may need on wallet types, so there won't be any questions left after reading our guidelines.

 What Is Trezor?

 This wallet has gained a solid reputation for both: newcomers and experienced traders.
 It is one of the crypto market leaders and was the first hardware wallet created for storing cryptocurrency!

 Trezor was launched back in August 2014 and since then has gained the respect and love of thousands of users worldwide.
 Its main goal is to store the private keys of Bitcoin and any other cryptocurrency you have.